-8.5 How are foundations/founders/beneficiaries taxed in your jurisdiction?
+9.5 How are foundations/founders/beneficiaries taxed in your jurisdiction?

-Foundations established in FL are liable to the minimum corporate income tax of CHF 1,800 per year.
+Foundations established in FL are liable to at least the minimum corporate income tax of CHF 1,800 per year.

 Foundations with their registered office or effective place of management in FL are liable to corporate income tax at a rate of 12.5% on their total income.
-Charitable foundations can be tax-exempted.
+Charitable foundations can be tax-exempt.